VishwasJadhav/Global-Energy-Efficiency-SQL-Analysis/README.md

 # 🌍 World Wide Energy Consumption Analysis (SQL Analytics Project)

 ## Project Overview
-This project is a relational SQL-based analytics solution designed to evaluate **global energy consumption, production, emissions, GDP, and population data** at a country and year level.
+This project is a relational SQL-based analytics solution designed to evaluate **Global Energy Consumption, Production, Emissions, GDP, and Population Data** at a country and year level.

 The analysis focuses on identifying **energy efficiency and emission intensity** by integrating economic and demographic indicators, enabling normalized comparisons across countries of different sizes and development levels.